ewindisch/kopernik/README.md

 a peer for the Semantic Web-of-Things
 ---------------------------------------

-This package provides an x86 Unix/POSIX/Linux service for a kopernik-protocol compatible peer and inventory service.
+This package provides a Unix/POSIX/Linux service for a kopernik-protocol compatible peer and inventory service.